sergiocollado/potpourri/Notes_on_linux.md

 - XFCE

-### SUDOERS

-if a user needs to run a command with root privileges, it has to be added to the list of sudoes, so it can execute the **sudo** command.

-in latest linux distributions you have to go to the file /etc/sudoers.d directorie and create a file, with the name of the user who needs to be granted access.

-in previous linux distributuions, you had to use the **visudo** program to add a line at the file /etc/sudoers.

 ### Package managers

 package managers are programs that handle the installation, configuration, update or removal of diferent software applications of programs.
 Depending on the distribuitons, one or other is used.